 At dusk, I liked to ascend to the widow’s walk and watch the stars; they were so much clearer here than in the smog-choked city.
 One night, a week before that fateful day, I witnessed a band of locals loading a large sack into a skiff.
 I promptly turned father’s spyglass upon the furtive group who indeed believed themselves unseen.
 As they rowed out to sea, I could not help but notice how the bag seemed to writhe.
 The three would return, lit by the light of a lone lantern, with one carrying the now empty sack over their shoulder.
 I would ultimately observe this covert exercise repeated an additional four times throughout the Summer.
 During each instance, something stirred beneath the burlap.

 My life would change one dismal night in the Summer of 1867; an event that I recollect with irreproachable clarity, despite it having occurred nigh seven decades ago.
 Sleep had come easy that night thanks to the sedating patter of rain against the windows.
 The rain presaged a powerful tempest and I was later roused from bed by a blast of thunder that shook the very foundation of our manor.
-Unable to return to sleep, I simply listened to the storm and began to notice something strange – an inexplicable sound that had no place in nature’s cacophony.
+Unable to return to sleep, I simply listened to the storm and began to notice something strange, an inexplicable sound that had no place in nature’s cacophony.
 I focused my attention on the quiet interludes between each roaring cannonade.
 Therein I encountered harmony – a song, beautiful and inhuman, that came from outside.